MichielStock/STMOZOO/docs/src/man/single_cell_nmf.md

 ## Solving NMF

-Two-block coordinate descent approach is commonly used to solve the optimization problem.
+The coordinate descent approach is commonly used to solve the optimization problem.
 Therein, one of the factors is updated, while others are fixed.
 Below is the pseudocode for factorizing two input matrices:
 ```
 Given matrices X1(p by n) and X2(q by n):
 Randomly initialize W1(p by k), W2(q by k), H(k by n), Z(n by n)